-8.6.
+8.5.
 IP Source

 The IP Source TLV is used to report the IP source address and port from which an mDNS message was received.
-This TLV is present in DSO messages from Discovery Relays to Clients that contain mDNS messages.
-DSO-TYPE is TBD-A. DSO-LENGTH is either 6, for an IPv4 address, or 18, for an IPv6 address.
-DSO-DATA is the two-byte source port, followed by the 4- or 16-byte IP Address, in network byte order.
+This TLV is present in DSO messages from Discovery Relays to Clients that contain encapsulated mDNS messages.
+DSO-TYPE is TBD-S. DSO-LENGTH is either 6, for an IPv4 address, or 18, for an IPv6 address.
+DSO-DATA is the two-byte source port, followed by the 4- or 16-byte IP Address.
+Both port and address are in the canonical byte order (i.e., the same representation as used in the UDP and IP packet headers, with no byte swapping).

 The IP Source TLV can only be used as an additional TLV.

-8.7.
-Report Link Changes
+The IP Source TLV can only appear at most once in a Discovery Relay DSO message.

+8.6.
+Link State Request

-The Report Link Changes TLV requests that the Discovery Relay report link changes.
+The Link State Request TLV requests that the Discovery Relay report link changes.
 When the relay is reporting link changes and a new link becomes available, it sends a Link Available message to the Client.
 When a link becomes unavailable, it sends a Link Unavailable message to the Client.
 If there are links available when the request is received, then for each such link the relay immediately sends a Link Available Message to the Client.
-DSO-TYPE is TBD-P. DSO-LENGTH is 0.
+DSO-TYPE is TBD-P. DSO-LENGTH is $\Theta$ .

-The mDNS Report Link Changes TLV can only be used as a primary TLV, and requires an acknowledgement.
-The acknowledgment does not contain a Link Available TLV: it is just a response to the Report Link Changes message.
+The mDNS Link State Request TLV can only be used as a primary TLV, and requires an acknowledgement.
+The acknowledgment does not contain a Link Available TLV: it is just a response to the Link State Request message.

+8.7.
+Link State Discontinue

+The Link State Discontinue TLV requests that the Discovery Relay stop reporting on the availability of links supported by the relay.
+This cancels the effect of a Link State Request TLV.
+DSO-TYPE is TBD-Q. DSO-LENGTH is 0.

+The mDNS Link State Discontinue TLV can only be used as a DSO unidirectional message TLV, and is not acknowledged.

 8.8.
-Stop Reporting Link Changes

-The Stop Reporting Link Changes TLV requests that the Discovery Relay stop reporting on the availability of links supported by the relay.
-This cancels the effect of a Report Link Changes TLV.
-DSO-TYPE is TBD-S. DSO-LENGTH is 0.

-The mDNS Stop Reporting Link Changes TLV can only be used as a primary TLV, and is not acknowledged.

-8.9.
 Link Available

-The Link Available TLV is used by Discovery Relays to indicate to clients that a new link has become available.
+The Link Available TLV is used by Discovery Relays to indicate to Clients that a new link has become available.
 The format is the same as the Link Identifier TLV.
 DSO-TYPE is TBD-V. The Link Available TLV may be accompanied by one or more Link Prefix TLVs which indicate IP prefixes the Relay knows to be present on the link.

-The mDNS Link Available TLV can only be used as a primary TLV, and is not acknowledged.
+The mDNS Link Available TLV can only be used as a DSO unidirectional message TLV, and is not acknowledged.

-8.10.
+8.9.
 Link Unavailable

-The Link Unavailable TLV is used by Discovery Relays to indicate to clients that an existing link has become unavailable.
+The Link Unavailable TLV is used by Discovery Relays to indicate to Clients that an existing link has become unavailable.
 The format is the same as the Link Identifier TLV.
 DSO-TYPE is TBD-U.

-The mDNS Link Unavailable TLV can only be used as a primary TLV, and is not acknowledged.
+The mDNS Link Unavailable TLV can only be used as a DSO unidirectional message TLV, and is not acknowledged.

-8.11.
+8.10.
 Link Prefix